You can use various value formatting options to change how your spreadsheet displays your data.

 To add a new format:

-- Under Date Options, click the arrow to view display settings.
+- Under Date Options, click the Date Display selector to view the date format options.

-- Type your custom format in the text box.
+- In the Custom date display dialog, enter your custom format in the text box.
 Use the ISO codes d, m, and y to represent the values for day, month, and year—check the table for a full list of text options.

-- Click the checkmark to save your format.
-Your new format is saved under Custom Formats in the Display dropdown, and you can save up to five custom formats.
+- Click Apply to save your format.
+Your new format is saved under Custom in the Display dropdown.

 Custom date entry guide